 One member of this team, Chris Martenson, a pathologist and former VP of a Fortune 300 company, explains their findings:

 "We found an identical pattern in our debt, total credit market, and money supply that guarantees they're going to fail.
 This pattern is nearly the same as in any pyramid scheme, one that escalates exponentially fast before it collapses.
 Governments around the globe are chiefly responsible.

-This presentation shows how banks are escalating the collapse…
+Click here to see how banks are escalating the collapse…

 "And what's really disturbing about these findings is that the pattern isn't limited to our economy.
 We found the same catastrophic pattern in our energy, food, and water systems as well."

 According to Martenson: "These systems could all implode at the same time.
 Food, water, energy, money.
 Everything."

 Another member of this team, Keith Fitz-Gerald, the president of The Fitz-Gerald Group, went on to explain their discoveries.

 "What this pattern represents is a dangerous countdown clock that's quickly approaching zero.
 And when it does, the resulting chaos is going to crush Americans," Fitz-Gerald says.

 Dr. Kent Moors, an adviser to 16 world governments on energy issues as well as a member of two U.S. State Department task forces on energy also voiced concerns over what he and his colleagues uncovered.